Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 --- When in-game:

-Click the Household tab to find families that are in their homes.
+Click the Household tab to find Sims and families that are in their homes.

-Click the Show Empty Houses tab to find the houses you've downloaded - if they do not have a family in them.
+Click the Show Empty Houses tab to find any houses you've downloaded or saved to the library.

 Click the Community Lot tab to find community lots.